Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

-Static analysis is a method of debugging by examining the source code before a program is run.
-It is done by analyzing the code against a set of coding rules and standards.
+Static analysis is an automated method of inspecting source code or other textual work products against coding rules and standards, without executing the code.
+It helps to identify defects, potential security vulnerabilities, and deviations from standards early in the development cycle.

 <details>
     <summary>Overview:</summary>

-1. **Automated Tools:** Static analysis is often performed using automated tools that can quickly analyze large codebases and identify potential issues.
+1. **Automated Tools:** Uses tools that automatically scan large codebases to identify issues quickly.

-2. **Code Quality:** Static analysis helps improve code quality by identifying issues such as coding standard violations, potential bugs, and security vulnerabilities.
+2. **Code Quality:** Identifies violations of coding standards, potential bugs, and security vulnerabilities.

-3. **Early Detection:** Static analysis helps detect issues early in the development process, reducing the cost and effort required to fix them.
+3. **Early Detection:** Finds issues before runtime, reducing the cost and effort needed for fixes during later stages of development.

 </details>